Erasure-cooling, control, and hyper-entanglement of motion in optical tweezers: Material and Methods

 \subsection{Details on erasure cooling}

 Here we detail the erasure correction cooling (ECC) mechanism.
 We start with the erasure detection of motional excitations, then describe the two methods employed to perform error correction.

 The erasure detection is described in Fig.~\ref{Fig_mechanism}A. After cooling the atoms with Sisyphus cooling using the $^3P_1$ level, we transfer the atoms in $\ket{{\downarrow}}$ to the $\ket{{\uparrow}}$ state using a carrier pulse, which conserves the motional state of the atoms.
 We then apply a blue sideband pulse which performs the $\ket{n,\uparrow} \rightarrow \ket{n-1,\downarrow}$ transition, where $n$ is the atom's motional level.
 Atoms in $\ket{0, \uparrow}$ are not transferred back to $\ket{{\downarrow}}$.
 We then selectively image atoms in $\ket{{\downarrow}}$, which allows us to spatially resolve the position of motional excitations in the array.
 We then correct for these errors using two methods: re-using the same atoms by selectively cooling them again (reset) or replacing them with auxiliary atoms in the $\ket{0,\uparrow}$ state (replacement).
+Note that in the main text at the end of the correction we transfer any remaining atom in $\ket{{\downarrow}}$ to $\ket{{\uparrow}}$ using optical pumping~\cite{Madjarov2020} to avoid any vacancy defects in the array.
+We work with arrays of 39 total optical tweezers.

 We first detail the reset method (see Fig.~\ref{Fig_mechanism}B).
-In this case, the erasure detection is a slow, high survival image with a duration of $45 \, \text{ms}$~\cite{Covey2019A}.
+In this case, the erasure detection is a slow, high survival image with a fidelity of ${\approx}0.999$ and a duration of $45\, \text{ms}$~\cite{Covey2019A}.
 After the image, we cool the atoms in $\ket{{\downarrow}}$ again through Sisyphus cooling, while atoms in $\ket{0,\uparrow}$ are shelved from this cooling.
 We then use movement-induced phase shifts to selectively transfer~\cite{Shaw2023B} to $\ket{{\uparrow}}$ the atoms which were previously imaged in $\ket{{\downarrow}}$.
 This process can be repeated several times in order to improve the erasure cooling efficiency.